-The curriculum requirement ranges from 30-48 credits, depending on previous academic experiences.
-Identified Foundation Courses may be omitted based on the exemption policies.
-A copy of the Exemption Policy may be obtained from the Office of Graduate Studies.
-Students will be given a Curriculum Check Sheet at the time of admission identifying individual academic requirements.
-Students must have a 3.00 cumulative GPA to graduate.
+The curriculum requirement for the M.B.A. ranges from 30-48 credits, depending on previous academic experiences.
+Identified foundation courses may be omitted based on the exemption policies.
+A copy of the exemption policies may be obtained from the Office of Graduate and Executive Education Programs.
+Students will be given a curriculum check sheet at the time of admission identifying individual academic requirements.
+Students must have a 3.00 or better cumulative GPA to graduate.

-Master of Business Administration Required Courses Course Credits Total Required Credits
+Master of Business Administration Course Credits Total Required Credits

 Foundation Courses 18

 ACCT 511 Foundations of Accounting 3

 BUSA 513 Foundations of Business Statistics 3

 BUSA 514 Foundations of Finance 3

 BUSA 515 Foundations of Management/Marketing 3

-BUSA 516 Foundations of Operations Managemen nt 3
+BUSA 516 Foundations of Operations Management 3

 ECON 512 Foundations of Economics 3

-MBA Core Courses (to be completed by all students)) 30
+MBA Core Courses (to be completed by all students) 30

 ACCT 519 Accounting for Decision Making 3

 BUSA 521 Managerial Finance 3

 BUSA 533 MIS and Communications Technology 3

 BUSA 541 Marketing Strategy 3

 BUSA 561 Strategic Management 3

-BUSA Electives (select four courses) 12
+BUSA 590-599 Business Electives (select 4 courses) 12

 ECON 520 Economics of Competitive Strategy 3

-Total Required d Credits 30-48
+Total Required C redits 30-48

-These Foundation Courses may be omitted based on exemption policies.
+Foundation Courses may be omitted based on exemption policies.
 One elective must be a human resource management or organizational behavior course.